john-itcsolutions/cheirrs/README.md

 `sudo apt-get install -y postfix`

 From this point there are 3 avenues of progress.
 The first requires a gitlab account and involves uploading and downloading.
 The second requires you to set up a local docker registry on the Host.
+The third appears to be the safest way forward.

 ## First way: